Last Updated on June 15, 2023 by Tim Wells

-How many times have you been watching a movie on Kodi and suddenly get an error message telling you to check the log file for more information?
+How often have you been watching a movie on Kodi and suddenly got an error message telling you to check the log file for more information?

 It’s happened to me more than once, so I’m guessing it’s happened to you too.

-In fact, if you go on the official Kodi forums to get help for a problem, one of the first things they’re going to ask for is a copy of your log file.
+In fact, if you go on the official Kodi forums to get help for a problem, they will ask for a copy of your log file.

 The log file is a simple text file that stores every action that Kodi does.
-It’s incredibly helpful when you’re trying to troubleshoot errors, and provides some really useful information on your system.
+It’s incredibly helpful when troubleshooting errors and provides valuable information on your system.

-In this article, I’m going to explain where you can find the Kodi log file.
-Then I’m going to show you an easy way to view the log file right from within Kodi itself.
+In this article, I will explain where you can find the Kodi log file.
+Then I will show you an easy way to view the log file from within Kodi.

 Where is the Kodi Log File?

-Here are the most common locations for the log file, straight from the Kodi Wiki.
+According to the Kodi Wiki, here are the most common locations for the log file: